-If you’re anything like me, you’ve probably gotten comfy with your everyday keyboard shortcuts, so you might not have added anything new to your finger-fu for a while.
-This is particularly common if you work remotely, as you miss out on the over-the-shoulder tips that tend to happen in a collaborative workspace.
+If you’re anything like me, you’ve probably gotten comfy with your everyday After Effects shortcuts.
+So you might not have added anything new to your finger-fu for a while.
+This is particularly common if you work remotely, as you miss out on the over-the-shoulder tips that happen in a collaborative workspace.

-Sometimes, it helps to break out of that path dependency, so here are some of the lesser-known shortcuts that I use to make my compositing work a bit faster.
-You may already know some of them, but I’m confident that you’ll find something new in here, regardless of your experience level.
-(Or, if you consider yourself a shortcut sifu, you can score yourself based on how many of these you already know and use.)
+Sometimes, it helps to break out of that path dependency.
+So here are some of the lesser-known shortcuts that I use to make my compositing work a bit faster.
+I’m confident that you’ll find something new in here, regardless of your experience level.
+(Or, if you consider yourself a shortcut sifu, score yourself based on how many of these you already know.)

 Caveats apply: I’m a PC guy, so I’ll be listing my choices with the Alt / Ctrl key modifiers.
 Mac users should just swap Alt to Option and Ctrl to Cmd.
 This article also assumes that you’re using a Latin-based keyboard with a US layout.
 I also use the term CTI (current time indicator) because that’s what Adobe calls it.
 You might know it as ‘playhead’.

 The accent grave key lets you maximize/restore the panel beneath your cursor.

 This key is particularly useful when you’re working on complex comps with a lot of layers, or if you’re stuck with a single-screen setup and need to temporarily make some room.
 Tapping the accent grave key (`) maximizes the panel beneath your mouse cursor.
 (It’s usually found under the Esc key and also has the ~ tilde symbol on it.)
 Tap it again to reverse.

 Reveal properties: Ctrl+` (accent grave)